sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 ## How to manage order of execution in playbook

-## what is serial keyword in ansible
+## what is "serial keyword" in ansible